ajithvnr2001/multiclouds3_index_cloudflare/README.md

   - **Video Won't Seek in MX Player:** First time seeking will always fetch from S3.
 After that, seeks are cached and instant.
   - **HLS Segments Not Prefetching:** Ensure your segment naming follows the pattern: `segment-0.ts`, `segment-1.ts` or `segment0.ts`, `segment1.ts`.
   - **MKV Not Playing:** Enable `experimentalMkvSupport: true` in CONFIG.
 Browser support varies - Firefox has best MKV support.

+### **Global Search & Bulk Operations**
+  - **Search Not Working:** Ensure `enableGlobalSearch: true` in CONFIG.
+Check that providers are properly configured.
+  - **No Results Found:** Global search is case-sensitive.
+Try different search terms or check provider connectivity.
+  - **Bulk Export Fails:** Ensure files are from the same provider or mixed providers with valid credentials.
+  - **Bulk Delete Not Working:** Requires S3 `DeleteObject` permission on your API keys.
+Check IAM policies.
+  - **Toolbar Not Showing:** Select at least one file using the checkbox.
+The toolbar slides up automatically.
+  - **Presigned URLs Invalid:** Direct links expire after 7 days.
+Re-export if needed.
+  - **Download Links Don't Force Download:** Some browsers may preview instead.
+Use right-click → Save As.

 -----